muratk3n/thirdwave/en/README.md

 ---

-Im giving Oracle a hard time.. their software is all clunky, closed, not hip.
+Im giving Oracle a hard time.. their software is all clunky, closed, unhip.

 ---